didarulilm/pocketgrad/README.md

 <a href="https://github.com/didarulilm/pocketgrad/actions/workflows/ci.yml"><img src="https://github.com/didarulilm/pocketgrad/actions/workflows/ci.yml/badge.svg" alt="CI"></a>

-A minimal, pedagogical implementation of an autograd engine and neural network library in pure Python.
+A minimal, pedagogical implementation of an autograd engine and neural network library written in Python.
 Built to understand from first principles how frameworks like PyTorch implement reverse-mode automatic differentiation (backpropagation) under the hood.

 Thanks to Andrej Karpathy for [micrograd](https://github.com/karpathy/micrograd), which served as the primary reference for this project.